manasiChoughule/Auto-Insurance-Customer-Churning-Analysis/README.md

 ## Project Details

-For a more detailed analysis, including code and visualizations, refer to the [data_analysis.Rmd](data_analysis.Rmd) file in this repository.
+For a more detailed analysis, including code and visualizations, refer to the [data_analysis.html](data_analysis.html) file in this repository.